Top 50 Best James Franco Movies Of All Time

 Average

-"Pineapple Express" is a stoner comedy written by Seth Rogen and Evan Goldberg, and also produced by them alongside Judd Apatow.
+"Pineapple Express" (2008) is a riotous stoner comedy co-written by Seth Rogen and Evan Goldberg, with production support from Judd Apatow.
+This film combines sharp wit and high-energy antics to create a memorable cinematic experience.

 15